-This paper sets out proposals for the Sheffield City Region MCA/LEP Revenue Budget for financial year 2020/21, for endorsement by the LEP Board and for onward approval by the MCA.
+This paper sets out the proposed Sheffield City Region MCA/LEP Revenue Budget for financial year 2020/21.
+The MCA Board approval is sought for the budget in line with MCA Constitution.

 Thematic Priority

 All 6 thematic priorities apply due to the cross-cutting nature of the annual budget.